-The Edinburgh Festival Fringe Society is committed to excelling in environmental sustainability, and in supporting all Fringe participants in running greener shows.
+The Edinburgh Festival Fringe Society is committed to excelling in environmental sustainability, and in supporting all Fringe artists in running greener shows.

-Here are five simple ideas that can really make huge strides for sustainability during your Fringe run.
+Here are some simple ideas that can really make huge strides for sustainability during your Fringe run.

 Get a Green Champion